ShaharWiss/shahar_wissbecker_helfy_task/README.md

 Frontend was initialized using Vite (React + TS)

 ## Backend
-Backend was initialized using Node.JS + Express.JS, Used Nodemon for live server update.
+Backend was initialized using Node.JS + Express.JS<br>Used Nodemon for live server update